 Breach’s Signature and Ultimate abilities can completely disrupt the battlefield in the blink of an eye.
 Providing you have the necessary intel on the enemy’s whereabouts, both Fault Line and Rolling Thunder make gaining map control a relatively easy process.

-Buddying up with a Sova or Cypher will easily turn Breach into one of the most (if not the most) impactful Agents in the game.
+Buddying up with a Sova, Cypher, or even a Duelist will easily turn Breach into one of the most (if not the most) impactful Agents in the game.
+His flashes are incredibly potent, and his ability to hamper the enemy’s attacks or defence is unparalleled.

 - Ability 1 — Owl Drone (300 Creds): EQUIP an owl drone.
 FIRE to deploy and take control of movement of the drone.
 While in control of the drone, FIRE to shoot a marking dart.
 This dart will reveal the location of any player struck by the dart.